Walther/cargo-tips/README.md

 ## Usage

-- `cargo install tips` to install the binary
+- `cargo install cargo-tips` to install the binary
-- `tips -h` for up to date help & usage information
+- `cargo tips -h` for up to date help & usage information

 ## License